HimoriK/book/src/ch04-01-what-is-ownership.md

 This works just fine and explicitly produces the behavior shown in Figure 4-3, where the heap data *does* get copied.

-When you see a call to `clone`, you know that some arbitrary code is being executed and that code may be expensive.
-It’s a visual indicator that something different is going on.

 #### Stack-Only Data: Copy

-There’s another wrinkle we haven’t talked about yet.
 This code using integers—part of which was shown in Listing 4-2—works and is valid:

 ```rust
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-06-copy/src/main.rs:here}}